johnbayko/hicp/docs/hicp.rst

     when editing is finished, which is usually when "return" or "enter" is typed, or editing focus changes to some other component.

-"gui" "add" non-"window" optional headers
+"gui" "add" non-"window" required headers
 '''''''''''''''''''''''''''''''''''''''''

 position: <integer> "," <integer>